aksommerville/fullmoon4/README.md

 - - [x] Ensure HOME is pumpkinproof; a pumpkin can leave the castle, to just the first screen outside. (or guard inside the castle? or make the exterior multihome?)
 - [x] Beach.
 - - [x] Bury some treasure.
 You just got a shovel and compass, let's use them!
-- [ ] Desert.
-Some dead space in the middle, do something with it.
+- xxx Desert.
+Some dead space in the middle, do something with it. meh.
 - [x] Steppe.
 Needs some hazards.
 A new seamonster for the north.
 Penguins (ie raccoon).
-- [ ] Steppe is ridiculously easy if you get the broom first.
+- [x] Steppe is ridiculously easy if you get the broom first.
 Are we confident that that's not likely?
-Maybe broom should go back there.
+Maybe broom should go back there. ...yes, confident
-- [ ] Need to lead more, to the bell.
+- [x] Need to lead more, to the bell.
 Not obvious at all.
-- [ ] I still think farming is not obvious enough.
+- [x] I still think farming is not obvious enough.
+Seeds by the shovel, and more instruction in the village.
-- [ ] Nerf the shovel puzzle a little.
+- [x] Nerf the shovel puzzle a little.
 - [x] Use skyleton somewhere.
 - [x] '' duck
 - [x] '' rat
 - [x] Ghosts at the graveyard.
 Appear whenever you dig.
+- [ ] Change teleport spells.
+More distinct, more memorable, and shorter.
+- [ ] Hat: cheaper. say $10?
+- [ ] Bloom time, should be 3 or 4 times longer
+- [ ] Crow guidance
 - [ ] Gameplay should now be complete.

 ### Final graphics, etc. Finish before 1 September.